AndrewJBateman/ionic-angular-notes/README.md

 * Status: Working list of recipes, click on one and it shows the detailed recipe page via recipe id - see screen-print.
 Published to gh-pages

 * To-do: change data in recipes.services.ts.
-Add functionality.
+Add functionality. run in Android simulator.

 ## Inspiration